gordonbrander/refrakt/README.md

-# Signal Store
+# Refrakt: state management with signals

-A lightweight, scalable store built on top of signals.
-Pairs well with [Lit](https://lit.dev/) or any other UI framework that supports [TC39 signals](https://github.com/proposal-signals/signal-polyfill).
+A lightweight, scalable state management library built on top of TC39 signals.
+Pairs well with [Lit](https://lit.dev/) and other frameworks that support [TC39 signals](https://github.com/proposal-signals/signal-polyfill).

+At it's core, Refrakt is just a simple signal defined with a reducer.
+But don't underestimate it!
+Using middleware, you can scale it up all the way up into a powerful store with managed side effects and more.

 ## Features

 - **Fine-grained reactivity**: Built on top of TC39 signals.
 - **Effects**: Optional managed side effects via async generators.
-- **Middleware**: Enhance store behavior through function composition.
+- **Middleware**: Enhance store behavior via function composition.
 - **Minimal dependencies**: Uses only `signal-polyfill` library for maximum compatibility.

 ## Example

-Here's a simple counter app, with UI implemented with [Lit](https://lit.dev/).
+Here's a simple counter example using [Lit](https://lit.dev/) for UI.

 ```typescript
 import { store, computed } from "refrakt";